Snickerdoodles are one of the most delicious cookies out there.

 Instructions

 - Mix the protein powder in last.
-Since the protein powder is very absorbent, it will all come together and form cookie dough once it is added.
+Since the protein powder is very absorbent, it will all come together to form cookie dough once the protein powder is mixed in.

-- Add the cookie dough to the fridge to chill for 30 minutes (longer will also work).
+- Add the cookie dough to the fridge to chill for 30-60 minutes.

 - Once the dough has chilled, preheat your oven to 350 degrees F.

-- Break the snickerdoodle cookie dough into 8 equal-sized pieces and roll each into a ball.
+- Break the Snickerdoodle cookie dough into 6 equal-sized pieces and roll each into a ball.

 - In a small bowl, combine the cinnamon and sugar to make the coating.
 Roll each cookie dough ball in the coating, then place on a parchment paper-lined baking sheet.

-- Using your hands or the back of a spoon, slightly press down the center of each cookie to prevent them from puffing up.
-Without the step, the cream of tartar will cause the snickerdoodles to rise in the center and become cakey.
+- Using your hands or the back of a spoon, slightly press down the center of each cookie to prevent it from puffing up.
+Without the step, the cream of tartar will cause the snickerdoodles to rise in the center and become cakey, so this will help to produce flat cookies.

-- Transfer to a cooling rack and allow the cookies to set for about 10 minutes before enjoying.
+- Transfer your cookies to a cooling rack and allow the cookies to set for 15-20 minutes, then enjoy!
+Keep leftovers stored in an airtight container for up to one week.

 Notes